- How It Works

 The Jacobson Global Venture Awards

 The Joseph H. Lauder Institute of Management and International Studies has established the Jacobson Venture Awards thanks to the generosity of Andrew Jacobson, WG’93, and Marina Kunis Jacobson, G’93, WG’93.
-This new program seeks to provide Lauder students with the opportunity to focus their energies on their entrepreneurial venture during the summer.
+This program seeks to provide Lauder students with the opportunity to focus their energies on their entrepreneurial venture during the summer.

 The rules and procedures governing this award are detailed here.

 Each venture receives a $10,000 cash award.
 This financial support, coupled with the many other co-curricular opportunities at Wharton, provides a strong foundation for students’ professional development as entrepreneurs.
 The Venture Award supports a student’s work over the summer in lieu of a full-time internship, allowing the student to concentrate full-time on developing the venture.
 Dr. Mauro Guillen, Director of the Lauder Institute, says, “Now in its second year, the Jacobson Global Venture Awards encourages Lauder students to develop new, innovative ideas that will reshape the global economy and society of the 21st century by addressing important needs and creating new possibilities for growth.”

 Thomas Cavett – POWTI Innovations